 Graduate school in chemistry at the University of Utah in Salt Lake City was next.
 Between, skiing, golfing and hiking in the mountains I managed to spend enough time in the lab doing gas phase kinetics experiments to be the co-author of three papers and get my Ph.D. in Physical Chemistry.

 Following graduate school I spend a year doing research at New Mexico State University in Las Cruces and two years teaching general chemistry at Miami University in Oxford Ohio.
 At Miami U. I also served as the general chemistry coordinator and learned a lot about different experiments for beginning chemistry.

-I came to Simpson in the fall of 1981 and I am now in my 28th year of teaching various chemistry and physics courses.
+I came to Simpson in the fall of 1981 and retired in the Spring of 2013 after 32 years of teaching various chemistry and physics courses.
 In addition to my regular teaching duties I have done a variety of things.
 I have been the Chair for the Department of Chemistry and Physics for most of the past 20 years.
-In the 80′s, I served as the Women’s Golf coach for five years during which the team finished as high as 2nd in the conference and made the National Tournament once.
+In the 80’s, I served as the Women’s Golf coach for five years during which the team finished as high as 2nd in the conference and made the National Tournament once.
 I have taken sabbatical leaves at the University of Texas, the University of Kansas, and Iowa State University.
 At Kansas and ISU I did environmental analytical chemistry research on water quality analysis methods.